Y-Kilic/ai-agents-docker/README.md

 after three consecutive unknown responses the agent stops to avoid an infinite loop.

+### Keeping Containers Alive

+Agents normally exit after the loop completes.
+The orchestrator now sets a `KEEP_ALIVE=1` environment variable so agents stay running and continue to stream logs until they are explicitly stopped.

 ### Agent Connectivity

 Agents running in Docker containers need a reachable API endpoint in order to